 The popularity of Java as one of the most versatile programming language seems to improve every year.
-It’s 2019, and Java is still going strong when it comes to providing programmers the tool to build enterprise level applications.
-It is equally useful in developing other forms of apps including web, windows, and much more.
+It’s 2021, and Java is still going strong when it comes to providing programmers the tool to build enterprise-level applications.
+It is equally useful in developing other forms of apps including the web, windows, and much more.

 A web framework is a solution that lets you develop web applications.
 It improves developer productivity by providing a structure to work around.
 In this article, we will explore the top Java frameworks.